Written By Nik Koulogeorge

 The FFC and Harm Reduction Alliance are not the only examples of this leaner, focused form of interfraternalism.
 Phi Sigma Kappa and Phi Kappa Psi launched their "Phi Chats," digital programming for personal and professional development.
 Chapters and alumni independently collaborate and organize at all levels of the fraternity experience in the form of independent advisor committees, joint philanthropy events, or even parties.

-There may not be a need or desire to totally dismantle the major fraternity umbrella associations (even if they keep our students openly segregated.) but bilateral or multi-lateral alternatives seem to be on the rise.
-These help organizations better define what they value, which sets them apart from competitors.
+There may not be an immediate desire to dismantle the old fraternity umbrella associations (even if they keep our students openly segregated.) but bilateral or multi-lateral alternatives seem to be experiencing a moment.
+These modern interfraternal efforts help organizations better define what they value, which sets them apart from competitors.

-I once wrote that Kappa Sigma exemplified a “new normal” for fraternity organizations.
+I once wrote that Kappa Sigma exemplified a "new normal" for fraternity organizations.
 That claim turned out to be relatively true.
-Even Sigma Phi Epsilon, who originally used “new normal” as an anti-hazing/branding effort, left the NIC to emphasize its position as a partner to higher education.
-The cost of an all-encompassing, always “in solidarity” umbrella association wasn’t worth the benefit.
-Maybe other fraternities or sororities with similar strategic worldviews will partner with SigEp to strengthen their case.
+Even Sigma Phi Epsilon, who originally used "New Normal" as an anti-hazing/branding effort, left the NIC to highlight its position as a partner to higher education.
+The cost of an all-encompassing, "always in solidarity" umbrella association is not always worth the benefit.
+This decentralized view of the future is occasionally scorned in fraternity professional Facebook groups or at conferences.
+But it works both ways.
+Maybe other fraternities or sororities will partner with SigEp to strengthen their alignment with Student Affairs.

-Interfraternalism is more than a public face and joint press releases.
+Interfraternalism is more than a public face and a joint press release.
 Interfraternalism, like fraternity membership, is about relationships.
 We will be better off when more chapters, campus-based offices, inter/national organizations, and alumni organizations collaborate on issues that are important to them.